 "Whilst we would advise residents to check if any food business is registered for their own peace of mind, the Council wants to support legitimate local business and I would strongly recommend anyone thinking of operating a food business to contact the Council's Food Safety team for advice."

-People can check if a business they buy food from is registered and inspected by visiting Food Standards Agency (external link).
+People can check if a business they buy food from is registered and inspected by visiting the Food Standards Agency National Food Hygiene Ratings website (external link).

 Any one selling food to the public should register with the Council 28 days before they open for business.
 More information, including how to register a food business, can be found at food safety.